 Region 5 Vice-President

-Lori Blake represents 30 school districts in her role as Region 5 vice-president on the KASB Board of Directors, a position she has held since 2014.
+Tina Rae Scott represents 30 school districts in her role as Region 5 vice-president on the KASB Board of Directors, a position she has held since July 2019.

 KASB Region 4 Vice-President

 Curt Herrman is in his third term as a board of education member for Manhattan-Ogden USD 383.
 He was first elected in 2007.

 The district’s enrollment is about 6,000 students.As the KASB Region 4 vice president, Herrman represents 27 school districts in north central Kansas.